How to make sure your air conditioning keeps its cool

 That’s why we’re offering tips from our engineers on how to avoid the most common air conditioning problems with a little strategic maintenance.

-The numbering of the main sections of this guide directly relate to the references shown on the diagrams on this page.
+The section numbering of this guide directly relate to the references shown on the three diagrams.

 A. Annually check open or hermetic motors for burnout